Troubleshooting iOS Monitoring

 "The application is not responding" error

-If the Bark Desktop App is not responding to your clicks, it's good practice to completely quit out of it.
+If the Bark Desktop App is not responding to your clicks, it's good practice to completely quit Bark — close it out completely.

 Note Simply clicking X may not be enough.